How Cognitive Biases Influence How You Think And Act

 Fundamental attribution error

-This bias is the tendency to attribute someone else’s behavior to unfounded stereotypes while attributing external factors to our similar behavior.
+This bias is the tendency to attribute someone else’s behaviour to unfounded stereotypes while attributing external factors to our similar behavior.
 You might assume that someone is lazy or lacks motivation if they are late for a meeting.
 This bias does not consider external and internal factors such as traffic accidents or illness.
-Still, if you run late, you expect others to attribute your behavior to the external cause (flat tire).
+Still, if you run late, you expect others to attribute your behaviour to the external cause (flat tire).

 Hindsight bias